tunaphish/blog/content/notes/digital-constellation.md

 It goes against my gut instinct though to dial down things.
 The hardest part of your project is the last part.
 Just finishing it.
 I think the difference is the ideation stage vs the implementation phase.
 The mechanical phase.
 People's ideas exist in a nebulous state more often then not.
 Because [[writing-is-the-only-thing-that-matters]] it's not until you put pen to paper that you realize that your idea wasn't fully thought out.

+# applying smart notes theories for work onto other kinds of work
+luhhman has a lot of theories on how to work that fed into his insane productivity. how can I apply it to non writing pursuits.

+## inspiration driven work for drawing
+only work on what inspires you. generally I pick a project. draw some roughs. and then force myself to take a rough and bring it through the rest of the stages. maybe that shouldn't be how it is.
+I can do something similar to my writing.
+I can spend the morning ideating. just drawing sketches. and then only from my sketches will I actually generate useful ideas and projects.
+I'm starting from the end and working backwards when I should be ideating and nurturing ideas over time. remember [[writing-is-the-only-thing-that-matters]] and unless that pen hits the paper then nothing you think in your mind matters.

+## evaluating input streams
+If I'm not inspired to sketch or create that means my input streams aren't good enough.
+Reevaluate what I am consuming.
+That isn't just limited to what I'm drawing.
+You can get stuck in ruts consuming the same thing over and over.
+Shake things up and see what other worlds have yet to be discovered. (this isn't actually luhhman but another digital garden idea I read but don't remember who's it was)

 ---
 # References
 1. Digital Gardens, Maggie Appleton